 Part 5 of the Act deals with the membership of the Commission.
 The Chairperson and members are appointed by the Governor-General.
 A member may be appointed on a full-time or part-time basis and the Minister may determine the terms and conditions of appointment on matters not provided under the Act.
 The Act also provides that a Commissioner may be appointed for a period not exceeding five years.
-All Commissioners have been appointed as part-time and for a period of three years.
-When the Chairperson completed his three-year term in May 2019, the Governor-General reappointed him for a further 12 months.
-The Remuneration Tribunal sets members' remuneration and travel allow ances pursuant to the Remuneration Tribunal Act 1973.
+All Commissioners have been appointed as part-time and for a period of no longer than three years.
+When Dr Ian Douglas' three-year term as Chairperson ended in May 2019, the Governor-General reappointed him for a further 12 months until May 2020.
+His appointment as Chair was further extended in May 2020 for another 12-month period until 13 May 2021.
+The Remuneration Tribunal sets members' remuneration and travel allowances pursuant to the Remuneration Tribunal Act 1973.